kevinsmithwebdev-zz/getting-a-job/job.md

 This question gets asked a lot.
 Is it worth it?
 I would say that in the degree program, you are going to learn a lot, and a lot of technical things that you may not pick up otherwise.
 You will also meet a lot of people to add to your professional network.
 And having a degree tells the employer that you can learn, set goals, and finish something.

 Do you need it?
 There certainly are jobs that will *only* hire CS grads.
 I think these tend to be larger, more conservative companies.
 Is it a BS (no pun intended) requirement?
 Maybe sometimes.
 But maybe they know that they need people familiar with concepts that non-CS grads don't tend to get.
 Maybe they've had a lot of bad experiences that have taught them.
 Maybe they are concerned about liability about someone getting hired and making a big mistake.
 Some of these companies deal with vast sums of money or even people's lives - that's a lot of liability.
 At least if the gal they hire has a degree, they can say they did their part.
-If they get into court, they may not want to have to explain why they hired some 22 year old with a year and a half community college that made a mistake that cost a client 17 million dollars because he never really learned about hashing algorithms or blockchain but thought he understood them because he watched a few youtube videos.
+If they get into court, they may not want to have to explain why they hired some 22 year old with a year and a half community college that made a mistake that cost a client 17 million dollars because he never really learned about hashing algorithms or blockchain but thought he understood them because he watched a few YouTube videos.

 Do you need the degree?
 No. Does it increase your chance of success?
 Probably.
 I will say though that there is probably no technical field where you are *more* likely to land a good job without a degree than web dev.
 I think it boils down to your personality and what kind of work you want to do.
 One nice thing about going to college though is that you will make a lot of connections and be guaranteed of a well rounded base of knowledge.